Darkovian/keras-sentiment-analysis/README.md

   1. If you want to generate the model on your local machine, run sent-a.py to generate the dictionary and the model.
 Otherwise download dictionary.json, 1000w-model.json, and 1000w-model.h5 and save them in the same folder as sent-predict.py.
   2. You can now run sent-predict.py and input test tweets/sentences

- This implementation is very basic, the logical evolution from here would be to train a model using word embeddings (such as GloVe or Google's Word2Vec).
+ This model attains ~76% accuracy.
+Not bad for the relatively simple approach and the low word count (this model only uses the most popular 1000 words from the Twitter Sentiment Analysis Training Corpus Dataset).
+The logical evolution from here would be to train a model using word embeddings (such as GloVe or Google's Word2Vec).
 I will have such a repository up soon.